|Fees||Look up fees|

 On successful completion of this subject, students should be able to:

-- Use their socio-cultural and pragmatic competence in Arabic to engage in interaction with peoples of diverse ethnic backgrounds in the Middle East and North Africa (MENA region) in a socioculturally sensitive manner;
+- Demonstrate that they have acquired sufficient socio-cultural and pragmatic competence in Arabic to engage in interaction with peoples of diverse ethnic backgrounds in the MENA region in a socioculturally sensitive manner

-- Hone public speaking skills
+- Consolidated public speaking skills

 - Consolidated written communication and academic writing skills

 - Developed the ability to respectfully navigate diverse cultural contexts